 Effective treatment of plantar fasciitis likely involves replacing abnormal stress on foot with healthy stress that will promote tissue regeneration.
 This approach involves:

 Plantar Fasciitis Treatment Guide

-is an outline of the approach I use for plantar heel pain.
-The steps involved
+Below is an outline of the approach used for plantar heel pain.
+The steps involved are:

 Step 1: Shift Weight Off The Heels